vmsmith/CookBook/veg_peppers_stuffed.md

 #### Preparation

 1. Preheat oven to 350F
+2. **Cook the rice** in chicken stock
+3. Blanch the peppers in boiling water for two minues, cut off the lids, clean, and set aside
-2. Wipe peppers clean
+3. Wipe peppers clean
-3. Toast the pine nuts
+4. Toast the pine nuts
-4. Chop the parsley
+5. Chop the parsley
-5. Chop the mint leaves
+6. Chop the mint leaves

 #### Directions

-1. Cook the rice in the chicken stock and set aside.

-2. Blanch the peppers in boiling water for two minutes, cut off lids, then set peppers and lids aside.

-3. Saute the onions in olive oil until soft in the pine nut pan.
+1. Saute the onions in olive oil until soft in the pine nut pan.

-4. Add the tomato passata, currants, parsely, mint leaves, cinnamon, rice, and pine nuts to the pan.
+2. Add the tomato passata, currants, parsely, mint leaves, cinnamon, rice, and pine nuts to the pan.

-5. Stir for two minutes then season with salt and pepper to taste.
+3. Stir for two minutes then season with salt and pepper to taste.

-6. Pack the peppers with the mixture, then replace the lids.
+4. Pack the peppers with the mixture, then replace the lids.

-7. Put the peppers in a baking dish snugly, pour some boiling water to about halfway up the pan, drizzle olive oil over the tops.
+5. Put the peppers in a baking dish snugly, pour some boiling water to about halfway up the pan, drizzle olive oil over the tops.

-8. Bake for about 40 minutes, until the peppers are tender to a small knife point.
+6. Bake for about 40 minutes, until the peppers are tender to a small knife point.